jaqobb/namemc/readme.md

-## NameMC API
+## NameMCAPI
-NameMC API is a NameMC (https://namemc.com) Java wrapper.
+NameMCAPI is a NameMC (https://namemc.com) Java wrapper.

 ### Add to project
 Gradle